Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Appendix

-where the last line is due to the projection property.
-The next step is to introduce the relationship between $\varset{x_{i,t}}$ and $\varset{x_{i,t+1}}$ by using the bound in Equation~\ref{eq:var_update} and Theorem~\ref{thm:consensus} as follows
+where the last inequality is due to the projection property.
+The next step is to introduce the relationship between $\varset{x_{i,t}}$ and $\varset{x_{i,t+1}}$ using Theorem~\ref{thm:consensus} as follows

-We now established the relationship between the variance of consecutive iterations, $t$ and $t+1$.
-We can compute the upper bound on the variance at time $t$ by recursively applying this result.
-We also assume that the initial point of all agents is the same for simplicity, so $d^2(x_{i,1},\bar{x}_1)=0$ .
+where we applied triangle inequality to derive the last line and then applied the bound in \eqref{eq:var_update}.
+We now established the relationship between the variance of consecutive iterations.
+So, we can compute the upper bound on the variance at time $t$ by recursively applying this result.
+We also assume that the initial point of all agents is the same for simplicity, so $d^2(x_{i,1},\bar{x}_1)=0$.
 Then,

 To simplify the last inequality, we can use $\sqrt{\rho}\leq \frac{1+\rho}{2}$ and $1-\sqrt{\rho}\geq \frac{1-\rho}{2} $, which hold for any $\rho\in [0,1]$.
 Hence, we obtain $d(x_{i,t+1},\bar{x}_{t+1}) \le \frac{1+\rho}{1-\rho} \sqrt{n}\eta L \le \frac{2\sqrt{n}\eta L}{1-\rho} $.